Models

 How is AlpacaEval different from MT-Bench?

 AlpacaEval is single-turn with 805 prompts and reports win-rate against a reference.
 MT-Bench is multi-turn with 80 questions and reports a 1–10 score from a judge model.
-They measure overlapping but distinct behaviors.
+Both are largely saturated by 2026; Arena-Hard-Auto and Style-Controlled Chatbot Arena are the current headline win-rate benchmarks.

 Should I use AlpacaEval in production?

 AlpacaEval is a model-selection benchmark, not a production eval framework.
-Use it once during model choice, then run continuous task-specific evals like FutureAGI's Groundedness, TaskCompletion, and ConversationResolution on real traffic.
+Use it once as a sanity check during model choice, then run continuous task-specific evals like FutureAGI's Groundedness, TaskCompletion, and AnswerRelevancy on real traffic.